Botomy/Botomy/botomy-wiki/docs/game-play/items/items.md

 ## Speed Zappers

 `{"use": "speed_zapper"}`
 Speed Zappers will slow down anyone caught in it's blast.
-The affect stacks but the duration is fixed based on first impact.
+The affect stacks (additive) but the duration is fixed based on first impact.

+`radius = 950`

 ## Rings